-Introducing Hayfields, a market and café in Washington, Virginia, with great coffee, breakfast, lunch, dinner and dessert—and our bar, The Last Straw, a neighborhood joint for locals and visitors.
-Coming this summer from Brian Noyes, founder of the Red Truck Bakery.
-Follow us on Instagram @hayfieldslittlewashington.
+Introducing Hayfields in Little Washington, Virginia—a market and café with great coffee, breakfast, lunch, dinner, and The Last Straw, a neighborhood bar for locals and visitors.
+Coming this summer from Brian Noyes, author of The Red Truck Bakery Farmhouse Cookbook.
+Visit us on Instagram @hayfieldslittlewashington

 Hayfields is getting ready for you, and we’ll be opening later this summer.
 Sign up for updates here, and follow our progress on Instagram @hayfieldslittlewashington